CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: CreditDecoding Supplement

 \subsection{Ideal Decoding Boundary}

-In Figure~\ref{fig:temperal_gap}, we illustrate the decoding boundaries of three methods—LLaDA, Fast-dLLM, and CreditDecoding-within a single plot.
-Figure~\ref{fig:rank_correct} further presents the decoding boundaries (highlighted by red lines) from the perspective of confidence rank, along with an analysis of the ideal decoding boundary.
-For a more intuitive comparison, the ranges of the plots in Figure~\ref{fig:temperal_gap} are aligned, whereas the vertical scales of the three subplots in Figure~\ref{fig:rank_correct} differ to emphasize the detailed variations introduced by thresholding.
-The line connecting the first appearance of yellow points, which indicate the initial top-1 confidence, represents the ideal decoding boundary.
+In Figure~\ref{fig:temperal_gap}, we illustrate the decoding boundaries of three methods, LLaDA, Fast-dLLM, and CreditDecoding, within a single plot.
+Figure~\ref{fig5:rank_correct} further presents the decoding boundaries (highlighted by red lines) from the perspective of confidence rank, along with an analysis of the ideal decoding boundary.
+For a more intuitive comparison, the ranges of the plots in Figure~\ref{fig:temperal_gap} are aligned, whereas the vertical scales of the three subplots in Figure~\ref{fig5:rank_correct} differ to emphasize the detailed variations introduced by thresholding.
+The line connecting the first appearance of yellow points marks where target tokens are initially predicted.

-It is worth noting that, as shown in Figure~\ref{fig:rank_correct}, different methods yield different ideal decoding boundaries.
+It is worth noting that, as shown in Figure~\ref{fig5:rank_correct}, various methods yield distinct ideal decoding boundaries.
 This variation arises because each method receives distinct inputs at every step, resulting in different confidence distributions.
 Importantly, stronger models or more effective methods tend to produce an ideal decoding boundary that shifts upward.
 Our CreditDecoding approach, however, is orthogonal to most existing methods and can further improve their ideal decoding boundaries, bringing the actual decoding boundary closer to the ideal one.

+In Figure~\ref{fig:normalized_tpf}, we visualize the accumulated decoded tokens per step for LLaDA, Fast-dLLM, and CreditDecoding on specific datasets.
+Two key observations emerge: First, the speedup of the same method varies across datasets.
+Second, CreditDecoding consistently outperforms Fast-dLLM, especially on SQuAD2.0, where it reduces the denoising steps by an additional 5\% compared to Fast-dLLM's 20\% reduction.
+As an orthogonal method, CreditDecoding offers greater improvements with higher speedups.